nicolas-ferrada/mycustomnotes/README.md

 - Offline mode.

+- Local storage.

+- Translation to multiple languages.

 - Deleting all user's data on request.

-- User experience and error handling.

-- Clean architecture.

-- Local storage.

 - Exporting user's data.

-- Translation to multiple languages.

-- Date and time formatting.

 ## Project story
-After obtaining a CS degree in mid-2022, I began working on some small Flutter projects that didn't seem to lead anywhere.
+After obtaining a computer science (CS) degree in mid-2022, I began working on some small Flutter projects that didn't seem to lead anywhere.
 In November 2022, I decided to follow a promising tutorial that lasted for a day and a half.
 This was aimed at strengthening my foundational knowledge of Flutter.

 <div align="center">
   <a href="https://www.youtube.com/watch?v=VPvVD8t02U8">